 Richard Van, writer/director; Betty Hu, producer—$25,000 for development

 Somewhere between his mother’s house and his uncle’s illegal casino, a prisoner finds a new life.

 A middle aged transgender filmmaker returns to his father’s birthplace of Roswell, New Mexico to document coming out to his family.
 His partner’s obsession with the 1947 UFO crash takes him and his film crew in a very different direction.

 Tebogo Malebogo, writer/director/producer; Petrus van Staden, producer—$25,000 for screenwriting

 Ayanda gets caught in the tangle of people’s lives as she attempts to cast the remake of a forgotten B-movie.

 Congratulations to these fantastic storytellers.
 The next application period for SFFILM Rainin Grants opens Spring 2023.
-Sign up for our newsletter or follow us on social media to be the first to know when it opens.
 For more information visit SFFILM Makers.

 SFFILM is a nonprofit organization whose mission ensures independent voices in film are welcomed, heard, and given the resources to thrive.
 SFFILM works hard to bring the most exciting films and filmmakers to Bay Area movie lovers.
 To be the first to know what’s coming, sign up for our email alerts and watch your inbox.